-The Howell Mountain and Mayacamas Mountain ridges surrounding the valley have historically burned as shown in Figure 4-9, below.
+The Howell Mountain and Mayacamas Mountain ridges surrounding the valley have historically burned as shown in Figure 4-8.

 The Calistoga Fire Department is the primary service provider for the following fire-related services: Structural Fire Protection, Emergency Medical Response, Water Supply, and Fire Safety Education.
 The remaining services are provided collaboratively with other local agencies, state agencies, or private entities.
-Wildland Fire Protection is a joint effort between the Calistoga Fire Department, Napa County Fire, and CalFire.
-Rescue/Extrication, Hazardous Materials cleanup, and Fire Prevention are joint efforts between the Calistoga Fire Department and Napa County Fire.
-Ambulance ground
+Wildland Fire Protection is a joint effort the Calistoga Fire Department, Napa County Fire, Rescue/Extrication, Hazardous Materials cleanup, and Fire Prevention are joint efforts between the Calistoga Fire Department and Napa County Fire.
+Ambulance ground transport is conducted by a private company called "AMR".
+Air Ambulance/Helicopter service is provided via a joint effort between Reach, Cal Star, H30 and Cal Fire.
+Fire dispatch service is led by CalFire.
+The Calistoga Police Department serves as the Public Safety Answering Point.
+Training is conducted by both the State Fire Marshall and The Calistoga Fire Department.
+Arson Investigations is led by the State Fire Marshall (Calistoga, 2016).